Geborgen/moddingsupport/README.md

 Input "SOS" for something special.

+The search functionality was built conforming with Nexus's API and is fully legal and open source.
+It will NEVER allow pirated content to be shown.
+Message Geborgen#5954 or Arbigate#6162 with any concerns.

 # Support Commands
 The prefix is "-" and is currently unchangable.
 * -guide (beginner's modding guide)